 To get an accurate reading, test your pressure when your tires are at air temperature.
 Don’t check tires that haven’t been sitting for a few hours or have recently been driven on for more than a few miles.
 Remember to check all four tires.
 It only takes one with low air pressure to cause a dangerous situation.
 Every once in a while, check the pressure of your spare tire so you know it’s road ready should you ever need it.

 Do your part to make the road a safer place and always do your best to maintain your vehicle.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 If you’ve been injured in an accident due to someone else’s negligence, contact a Chicago accident attorney from Staver Law Firm at (312) 236-2900.